EmanuelGustafzon/escape-the-building/README.md

  ## Features

  - The user make a input and gets a output.
-How the story continues depends on the users decisions.
+How the story continues depends on the users input.
  - If the user type in an unvalid answer the user can try again because of a while loop.
 If the user type the correct answer but it is with spaces before or after, with big letter or small letters or mixed big and small letters does not matter.
  - Package of dynamite that explodes by counting down from three.
  - Heading in yellow and font digital from the pyfiglet library.